ElevatorPitchEssentials.com > Elevator Pitch 101

 Overview

-The point of an elevator pitch isn’t to get into every detail of what it is that you are selling.
+The point of an elevator pitch isn’t to get into every detail of your Solution.
 Instead, all you want to do -- and all you have time to do -- is to make sure the audience understands what you are talking about and what’s in it for them.

 Idea, Service, Project, Person, or Other Solution

-While the term “Elevator Pitch” is generally used in the context of entrepreneurship, and in particular in selling ideas for new businesses to Venture Capitalists, the truth is that the idea can be applied to a variety of contexts.
-While elevator pitches are most typically used by would-be entrepreneurs to sell their ideas for new products and services to Venture Capitalists, a good elevator pitch is an essential tool for a person trying to sell a project to their boss or for anyone who is looking for a job.
+While the term “Elevator Pitch” is generally used in the context of entrepreneurship, and in particular in selling ideas for new businesses to Venture Capitalists, the truth is that the idea can be used to help sell a wide variety of things.

 Just Get a Conversation Started